History

 On February 11, 2005 the 300,000th "OKA" mini-car leaves the final assembly at ZMA.

 But 2005 has brought bad news for "OKA" mini-cars.
-AUTOVAZ has lowered the production of the two-cylinder engine that was used in "OKA" mini-cars.
-And VAZ has then made the final decision on stopping the manufacture of this unit.
-As a result in 2005 the two factories (ZMA and SeAZ) could assemble hardly more than 43,000 cars.
+AUTOVAZ has reduced the production of the two-cylinder engine that was used in "OKA" mini-cars.
+And VAZ has then made the final decision on stopping the manufacture of this power unit.

-2006 has begun for admirers of "OKA" mini-cars still less pleasantly.
-Since April assembly in Naberezhnye Chelny by ZMA has stopped, in Serpukhov release of "OKA" is continued by SeAZ, but the few cars produced at SeAZ obviously do not satisfy all current consumer demand for "OKA" mini-cars in Russia.
-As a result the retail prices for "OKA" in the first 6 months of 2006 have already increased more than 20 % and still continue to grow further.
+Since April 2006 the assembly in Naberezhnye Chelny by ZMA has been stopped and in Serpukhov the release of "OKA" was still continued by SeAZ, but the few cars produced at SeAZ obviously do not satisfy all current consumer demand for "OKA" mini-cars in Russia.

 "OKA" mini-cars at KAZ in Naberezhnye Chelny